-Hiring is a high-stakes game and for managers it’s one of the most important decisions they can make for their team.
+Hiring is a high-stakes game and for managers, it’s one of the most important decisions they can make for their team.
 Each new hire shapes the future of your team and (depending on your size) even the company.
-After conducting an interview and gathering all the necessary data, the question is always: should we hire this person?
-There are only two choices—you're either inclined to hire, or you're not.
-There's no room for indecision.
-But how do you make the right choice without letting biases and h

 There’s no way around it: live coding is stressful!
 If you just ask your problem like a robot, you will fail to create an environment in which you can evaluate candidates fairly.
 In this guide, you’ll learn how to make an interview less stressful and ripe with opportunities for a candidate to shine.